-Covid-19 coronavirus: Auckland University goes back on plan to have students return to campus
+Covid 19 coronavirus: Auckland University goes back on plan to have students return to campus

 - Covid 19 coronavirus: Auckland University student tests positive - NZ Herald

-Director-general of health Dr Ashley Bloomfield had queried the decision, and the uni's just announced it's going back online for the next fortnight.
+Director general of health Dr Ashley Bloomfield had queried the decision.
+The university has announced it is going back online for the next fortnight.

-In an email to staff, Vice-Chancellor Dawn Freshwater says learning will remain online until October 2, regardless of Alert Levels.
+In an email to staff, vice-chancellor Dawn Freshwater says learning will remain online until October 2, regardless of alert levels.

-She says Bloomfield's comments indicated Education Ministry guidance didn't apply to Auckland's Level 2.5.
+She says Bloomfield's comments indicated Education Ministry guidance didn't apply to Auckland's level 2.5.

-Freshwater says the two-week period is to ensure certainty for staff and students, while the situation is clarified.
+Freshwater says the two-week period is to ensure certainty for staff and students while the situation is clarified.

 Thousands of university students voiced concerns this week at the lack of social distancing provisions and non-mandatory masks as they prepared to return to lectures.